 The University is a chartered corporation and an exempt charity, whose legal status derives from a royal charter granted in 1909, which has since been amended.

 The University's objects, powers and framework of governance are set out in the Charter and supporting Statutes and Ordinances, which are published annually.
-These are complemented by delegation schedules (University of Bristol access only) which set out where decisions are made.
+These are complemented by delegation schedules (University of Bristol access only, also known as scheme of delegation) which set out where decisions are made.

 The Charter and Statutes may be amended following a proposal by the Board of Trustees, but only with the consent of the Privy Council.
 Ordinances may be made or amended by the Board.